 Fowey Primary School is a 4-11 years mixed primary school.
-We are very proud of our happy and nurturing ethos, where each child is valued and supported as an individual.
 We are an inclusive school and welcome all applications.

-The school is an academy and part of the Peninsula Learning Trust who are the Admissions Authority for the school.
-The Trust participates fully in Cornwall Council's Co-ordinated Admissions Scheme for starting school and applying for a place during the school year.
+The school is an academy and part of the Cornwall Education Learning Trust, who are the Admissions Authority for the school.
+The Trust participates fully in Cornwall Council's Coordinated Admissions Scheme for starting school and applying for a place during the school year.